optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 - Scalar vs. LeastSquares vs. Likelihood
 - LinearConstrained vs. NonlinearConstrained vs. Unconstrained

+Potentially, we could also offer a `.All` attribute that returns a list of all currently selected algorithms.
+That way a user could for example loop over all Bounded and GradientBased LeastSquares algorithms and compare them in a criterion plot.

 These categories match nicely with our
 [algorithm selection tutorials](https://effective-programming-practices.vercel.app/scientific_computing/optimization_algorithms/objectives_materials.html)